 Mobile App

-The mobile app is being developed using React Native (opens in a new tab), which enables support for both iOS and Android with a single codebase.
+The mobile app is being developed using React Native, which enables support for both iOS and Android with a single codebase.
 This is mostly to reduce the overhead of maintaining two separate codebases.

 Planned Features

-• Minimalist readers for the supported book formats (e.g. CBZ/CBR, EPUB, PDF, etc.)
+- Readers for the supported book formats (e.g., CBZ/CBR, EPUB, PDF, etc.)

 Contributing

-If you are a mobile developer and would like to help out, please feel free to reach out on Discord (opens in a new tab)!
-There is no official project or roadmap yet, but I'm happy to discuss the current state of the app and what needs to be done.
+If you are a mobile developer and would like to help out, please feel free to reach out on Discord!
+There is no official project or roadmap yet, but I’m happy to discuss the current state of the app and what needs to be done.

 React Native is often criticized for its performance and reliability, but it has come a long way since its inception.
 Stump is primarily developed and maintained by a single person, so it is important to consider the trade-offs between performance and development overhead.